Praneethpshetty24/V2.0_Breeze/README.md

 ## AI Features

-Breeze also includes advanced AI capabilities such as an AI chat feature for personalized assistance and AI order analysis to help you make informed investment decisions.
+Breeze also includes AI capabilities such as an AI chat feature for personalized assistance and AI order analysis to help you make informed investment decisions.